shashanktomar/nvim/docs/cheatsheet.md

   - manual folding example
     - `zf'a` will fold from the current line to wherever the mark `a` has been set
     - `zf3j` folds the current line along with the following 3 lines
     - if you want to create folds in a text file that uses curly braces (json files) to delimit code blocks ({...}), you can use the command `zfa}` to create a fold for the current code block.

 ## Plugins

+- lazyvim

+  - you want to use opts inside keys config, check [mini.surround](http://www.lazyvim.org/extras/coding/mini-surround) setup

 - telescope
   - `:telescope builtin` to see a list of builtin pickers